IDEAS-NCBR-Computer-Graphics-Group/generative-inverse-heat-dissipation/IDEAS_notes.md

 ### ffhq

-Go to the website and "Create New API Token".
+Go to the kaggle website and "Create New API Token".
 This will download a kaggle.json

 ```.sh
 pip install kaggle